PanDAWMS/panda-client/README.txt

 ** Release Note

 current
-  * fixed --match in prun so that . matchs \.
+  * fixed --match in prun so that . matches \.
+  * fixed duplicated LFN check for event picking

 0.2.47 (5/26/2010)
   * fixed replica registration when --destSE is used for existing outDS